nodejs/node-addon-api/doc/escapable_handle_scope.md

 Napi::Env Env() const;
 ```

-Returns the Napi:Env associated with the EscapableHandleScope.
+Returns the `Napi:Env` associated with the `Napi::EscapableHandleScope`.